-COLLEGE PROCEDURES FOR INVESTIGATING AND RESOLVING SEXUAL HARASSMENT COMPLAINT NOT MEETING TITLE IX DEFINITIONS
+COLLEGE PROCEDURES FOR RECEIVING, INVESTIGATING, AND RESOLVING SEXUAL HARASSMENT COMPLAINT

-Below is a summary of the process for allegations that do not meet the Title IX definition of sexual harassment.
+Below is a summary of the process for allegations that do not meet the Title IX or Maine law definitions of sexual harassment.
 Individuals who believe that they are victims of sexual harassment must contact the Title IX Coordinator or the EO Officer.
 The Title IX Coordinator will determine the applicable procedure after review of the allegations.